Hope you’re hungry, Main Line.

 First, intel on what’s coming:

 Trattoria Carina.
 Two sizable storefronts – Bryn Mawr Flower Shop and Professional Duplicating – will soon be home to Trattoria Carina.
-After 32 years in business, the flower shop’s owners are retiring, according to their landlord, Tim Rubin.
+The flower shop’s owners are looking for new space for their 41-year-old business.

 If you enjoy Avalon’s Diving Horse and Pub & Kitchen in Philly, put this one on your radar – ownership is the same.
 Rubin tells us restaurateur Dan Clark is working on a liquor license which may delay the trattoria’s debut to early spring.